Theoriz/GenUI-Demo/README.md

-# OCFDemo
+# Genui Demo

-Demo Project for the Unity OSC Control Framework
+This is a use case of GenUI, go to https://github.com/Theoriz/GenUI to get the lib.